vanichitkara/Microsoft-Teams-Clone/README.md

 ```
 <!-- APP TUTORIAL-->
 ## Navigating Through The App
+### Login

-* Login Screen - Login to the chat application via Google or Facebook.
+Login to the chat application via Google or Facebook.
 If an email id is linked with both Google and Facebook, then sign in can be done with only one of them.

 <img src="Images/Login-Screen.png" alt="login screen" width="700"/>

-* Chat Window
+### Chat Window

 After logging in, a blank chat window appears.
 Start a new chat by clicking on the + sign.
 A video call can be placed by clicking the 'Video Call' option in the navigation bar.
 Adjacent to it is the logout option.